Lycoming College: Residential living

 Lycoming College is a residential campus that requires students to live in campus housing, with a few exceptions including local students who are able to commute from home.
-The college offers numerous housing options, including eight residence halls: Skeath, Asbury, East, Wesley, Rich, Williams, Crever, and Forest, as well as the Douthat Commons student apartments. several College-owned apartments.
+The college offers numerous housing options, including eight residence halls: Skeath, Asbury, East, Wesley, Rich, Williams, Crever, and Forest, as well as the Douthat Commons student apartments and several College-owned apartments.
 They can also choose to live in several different College-owned apartment buildings adjacent to campus.

 Dining options include Wertz Dining Hall open seven days a week for breakfast, lunch, and dinner.
 Café 1812 and the Gateway Café offer breakfast and lunch five days a week, and Jack's Corner offers a late night bite to eat.
 The college serves its own Warrior Coffee through Lycoming's Warrior Coffee Project, an interdisciplinary program that collaborates with people of the El Naranjito region in the Dominican Republic.
 The academic buildings with computer labs and printers are open to students 24/7.

 Students at Lycoming enjoy the long-established on-campus traditions the college offers.
 This includes Thanksgiving dinner served family-style by faculty and staff and a Late Night Breakfast served by faculty and staff during finals week.